tilek/about-me/biography/0_early_childhood.md

 --------------------------------------------------------------------------------
 ## Main Early Childhood Traumas

-In terms of challenges, I think there were 4 main ones typical for Soviet Union
+In terms of challenges, I think there were two main issues of a parenting style
-of that era.
+popular in that region in that era that caused traumas.

+1) Punitive parenting

-1) My mom had what I think is a popular style of parenting for Asia and USSR
+My mom had what I think is a popular style of parenting for Asia and USSR
 at that time.
 It means I was yelled at or sometimes physically beaten
 if I didn't behave in a "proper" way.

+I don't consciously remember any instance of physical punishment but my mom
+admits that there were some.
+There were definitely not violent but enough for
+me to be subconsciously scared of her for decades later.

 One of the earliest memories I have is when I pooped my pants while playing
-outside.
-I got so scared my mom would beat me, I was ashamed, uncomfortable
+outside. 😂 I got very scared my mom would beat me.
+I was ashamed, uncomfortable
 but afraid to go home.
-It's very sad to remember.
+It's very sad to remember for sure. 😔

 My dad did not spend as much time parenting as my mom and did not think very
 consciously about her parenting style either.
 He was focused on earning a living
 as it was usual at a time too but painful nevertheless.

+2) Playing unsupervised in the streets

-2) Starting around age 4, 5, or 6 I was already playing unsupervised with other
+Starting around age 4 to 6 I was already playing with other children in
-children in the courtyard shared between apartment blocks that is open to anyone
+the courtyard shared between apartment blocks that is open to passers-by.
-passing by.

-This caused one incident where I almost fell from a roof of a several
+First of all, it caused one incident where I almost fell from a roof of a
+several story building.

-story building and another incident related to the "pants area".
-It became a
+Second of all, there was an incident related to the "pants area".

-subconscious trauma that I only remembered accidentally under influence in my
-30s and was difficult to realize and process.
+It became a subconscious trauma that I remembered only accidentally and under influence in my 30s.
+It was very difficult to realize and took a many months
+of psychotherapy to process and integrate.

-And no, it wasn't as bad as being touched inappropriately but deeply traumatic
+And no, it wasn't as bad as being touched inappropriately but it was very
-regardless.
-And I am sure it wouldn't have happened if I was supervised at the
+traumatic regardless.
+And I am sure it wouldn't have happened if I was
-level that is typical even in Kyrgyzstan nowadays.
+supervised at the level that is typical even in Kyrgyzstan nowadays.
+So, I
+thought for historic reasons it is worth making it very obscurely public.

 ## What Helped Me The Most During Those Times?